 This will be critical as you want someone who understands how the University dynamic works right now.

 At what Universities have you provided until now?

 This lets you know the experience that they have across the UK.

 How many Interpreters do you have working in this geographical area?

-So you want to know that if they are using Interpreters in different locations that they are mixing this with a solid team of local interpreters as well.
+So you want to know that if they are using Interpreters in different locations they are mixing this with a solid team of local interpreters as well.

 What areas of study or subjects have you covered?

-Other important questions to ask Suppliers to support deaf students is around a student who has a very technical course such as Computing Systems or Maths.
-With these subjects, it is often more complicated to provide the support and harder to find teams of Interpreters.
+Other important questions to ask Suppliers to support deaf students is about a student who has a very technical course such as Computing Systems or Maths.
+With these subjects, it is often more complicated to provide support and harder to find teams of Interpreters.
 You really want to know that the Supplier has tackled that challenge before.